-As an ex-couponer, I know all about this firsthand.
+As an ex-couponer, I know all about this.
 I remember sitting at the dining room table every Sunday afternoon cutting away at the weekly circulars and matching the coupons from my ridiculously large collection to the sale items.

-I saved a ton of money, but I also ended up with a massive stockpile of items I had no real use for.
+I saved a ton of money, but I also ended up with a massive stockpile of items for which I had no real use.